Oyekunletomide/alx-system_engineering-devops/0x01-shell_permissions/README.md

 script 9 - Write a script that sets the mode of the file script 10 - Write a script that sets the mode of the file hello the same as olleh’s mode script 11 - Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
-Regular files should not be changed. script 12 - Create a script that creates a directory called my_dir with permissions 751 in the working directory
+Regular files should not be changed. script 12 - Create a script that creates a directory called my_dir with permissions 751 in the working directory script 17 - Write a script that will play the StarWars IV episode in the terminal